Housing California's 2021 Policy Agenda

 This bill would establish the Office of the Housing and Homelessness Inspector General (IG) as an independent Office within the Business, Consumer Services, and Housing Agency.
 The bill would require a statewide needs and gaps analysis to identify state programs that provide housing or services to people experiencing homelessness and create a financial model assessing the investment needs for moving these community members into permanent housing.
 The bill sets forth a goal of reducing homelessness by 90% by 2028.
 The Homeless Coordinating and Financing Council would be required to set benchmark goals for every “agency,” defined as both the State and local jurisdictions, to meet the 90% reduction by 2028.
 Agencies would be required to submit annual reports to the Coordinating Council.

-AB 816 aligns with the Roadmap Home's goal of ending homelessness by 2030.
+AB 816 aligns with Policy Solution E8 in the Roadmap Home 2030.

 ACA 1 (Aguiar-Curry)